 Police identify man, 63, killed in Livingston Parish crash Tuesday

-WALKER - Police are responding to a deadly single-vehicle crash in Livingston Parish Tuesday afternoon.
+WALKER - A single-vehicle crash in Livingston Parish claimed one person's life Tuesday afternoon.

 The crash was reported around 3 p.m. on Walker South Road near Buddy Ellis Road.
 According to state police, 63-year-old Bernard Kannon Jr. of Denham Springs was killed in the crash.